sdslabs/kiwi/README.md

 ## Overview

 You can think of Kiwi as thread safe global variables.
-This kind of library comes in helpful when you need to manage state accross your application which can be mutated with multiple threads.
+This kind of library comes in helpful when you need to manage state across your application which can be mutated with multiple threads.
 Kiwi protects your keys with mutex locks so you don't have to.